isha-sri/Tierra/README.md

 ## Live demo

-You can find a running system to test at [our youtube channel](https://www.youtube.com/watch?v=qwEW4K0dW_w).
+You can find a running system to test at [website](https://tierraweb.herokuapp.com/).

 ## Built with